thepeoplechoice/GitHub-Demo/README.md

 # GitHub-Demo
-This is a demo instruction and learning the github how to work it.
+This is a demo instruction and learning the github how to work it and git and github difference .